spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * Service IP Range (--svc_ip_range):
 The IP address that will be assigned to services created on Kubernetes.
 This setting will be used to assign IP addresses to services in Kubernetes clusters.
 The service IP addresses should be unique and not overlap with any virtual machine IPs in the environment.

-#### Enter MaaS Account Information:
+#### Enter MAAS Account Information:

-* API Endpoint - MaaS API endpoint.
+* API Endpoint - MAAS API endpoint.
 Domain or IP address. e.g. http://10.11.12.13:5240/MAAS

-* API Key - Generate an API key from the MaaS UI and paste when prompted.
+* API Key - Generate an API key from the MAAS UI and paste when prompted.
 This key is used for authentication.

-#### Enter MaaS Machine configuration for the Private Cloud Gateway:
+#### Enter MAAS Machine configuration for the Private Cloud Gateway:

 * Select the availability zone
 * Choose the domain